gaurav7chauhan/gsap01/README.md

 # nav-gsap
-Doing this small project by using gsap timeline.
+created a navbar by the use of gsap timeline.